Ciapas-Linux/Ciapas-Linux/README.md

 https://github.com/Ciapas-Linux/assets/tree/main/Blender
 </p>

 Android studio project apk client application for remote control of the automatic distillation process.
-For the esp8266 based microcontroller and FT800 touch display.
+For the esp8266 wifi based microcontroller.
+Microcontroller device can be operated from its self, from web interface and from this apk application.
 <p align="center">
 https://github.com/Ciapas-Linux/AndroGon
 </p>

-Automatic distiller with a touch display FT800 for ATMEGA2560
+Software for automatic distiller with a touch display FT800 and ATMEGA2560 microcontroller plus esp8266 for wifi to web interface.
 <p align="center">
 https://github.com/Ciapas-Linux/Auto-distiller-FT800
 </p>